avikde/koduino/OpenLog.md

 @class OpenLog OpenLog.h

+**NOTE: the preferred way to talk to the OpenLog now is using the BulkSerial class.
+The "reading on a computer" example below is still pertinent and log files are back/forward compatible.**

 This is a library of high level functions for [OpenLog v3 firmware](https://github.com/sparkfun/OpenLog/tree/master/firmware/OpenLog_v3) attached on some serial port.
 A lot of the functions are from the [read example from SparkFun](https://github.com/sparkfun/OpenLog/blob/master/firmware/examples/OpenLog_ReadExample/OpenLog_ReadExample.ino).
 All the file ops are performed by OpenLog, and this library adds

 * a hardware interface including resetting, opening and verifying a write connection,